 Called Midnight Health, the platform has benefitted from lockdowns - enabling customers to order a variety of medication directly to their doors, helping both those stuck at home and the time-poor.

-Through its two brands Youly and Stagger, the digital pharmacy is initially focusing on women’s and men’s health products.
+Through its two brands Youly and Stagger, the digital healthcare platform is initially focusing on women’s and men’s health products.
 However, Blair tells Business News Australia the versatility of the tech underpinning the platform means it is poised to take advantage of more key sectors, including the budding world of CBD.

 Business News Australia jumped on the phone with Blair to discuss the beginnings of Midnight Health, and how the unlikely jump from digital marketing to telehealth has been easier than you’d think.